 Faculty members shall strictly follow the class schedule stipulated in their official teaching load.
-No changing of schedule of classes shall be made by any faculty member, except for make-up classes, without an expressed approval in writing by the Dean of the College.
+No changing of schedule of classes shall be made by any faculty member, except for make-up classes, without an expressed approval in writing by the Dean of the College or the Campus Director, as the case may be.